 The Norwegian forest cat, affectionately dubbed the Wegie, is a large, natural cat that hails from the harsh climate of Norway.
-Loving, playful, intelligent and gentle, this cat enjoys interacting with people and being part of a family.
-If that sounds like the kind of feline companion you want in your life, you can buy one from a reputable breeder.
+Loving, playful, intelligent, and gentle, this cat enjoys interacting with people and being part of a family.
+If that sounds like the kind of feline companion you want in your life, you can buy a Norwegian forest cat from a reputable breeder.

 Breeders usually allow you to take a kitten home when it's between 12 and 16 weeks old.
 As the months go by you'll have an overgrown kitten on your hands, since the Wegie doesn't fully mature until age 5.
 Females end up weighing between 9 and 12 pounds while males tip the scale at 12 to 16 pounds.